 The Mbox Daemon screen will always reflect the Network Interface setting as configured as the Management interface on the Preference tab of the Mbox application.
-While the Network Interface setting can be changed on the Mbox Daemon window, this is not recommended since the setting WILL NOT be retained if the Mbox application is restarted.
+This Network Interface setting can be changed on the Mbox Daemon window, or in the Mbox application.